New York Residency: State, City, and Yonkers

 Keeping the apartment “just for work.”
 Courts have looked at year-round access, not how often you actually used it.
 A studio you keep for Thursday-morning meetings is often still a permanent place of abode.

 Assuming a Florida domicile settles it.
 Domicile is a separate test.
 You can win the domicile question and still lose on statutory residency.
+You can also be a part-year resident from a clean domicile change and still owe New York State tax on the resident-period income.
 If you’re in the middle of leaving New York, see our guide on moving to another state.

 Your move